MumenJarrah/CloudLabs/lab3_guide_2.md

 Azure Container Instances enables exposing your container groups directly to the internet with an IP address and a fully qualified domain name (FQDN).
 When you create a container instance, you can specify a custom DNS name label so your application is reachable.
 Azure Container Instances offers the fastest and simplest way to run a container in Azure, without having to manage any virtual machines and without having to adopt a higher-level service.

 In this walkthrough, we create, configure, and deploy a Docker container by using Azure Container Instances (ACI) in the Azure Portal.
-The container is an Nginx a Web Server that displays Nginx welcome page.
+The container is an Nginx Web Server that displays Nginx welcome page.

 ## Lab objectives